 Once you know where you want to go dive deeper in your research.

 Facebook Groups.
-Become a member of a few pages that pertain to your desired destination.
+Become a member of pages that pertain to your desired destination.
 If you have chosen a well-known park system or destination you should be able to find a Facebook group pretty easily.
-If you have picked a more desolate area, you may be able to find a broader group to cover your destination.
-Look for the groups with the most members.
-In my experience these socials typically provide the most detailed and up-to-date information about the desired location.
+Look for groups with the most members and recent posts.
+In my experience these socials provide the most detailed, up-to-date information about the desired location.

 Instagram.
 Start by creating a folder in your Saved Collections.
 Use a title that will identify it for your research.
 Search keywords that are specific to your destination.
 Save landscapes, trails, breweries, attractions you want to see while traveling.
 Save things that look interesting to you and profiles that include your destination information.
 A lot of travel profiles will include additional information like Linktree or Blog posts that you can grab information from.